r3r4um-code/maurerit.github.io/content/post/2025/09/playing-with-spec-kit-pt3.md

 After much hassle I got it to work, if you're following along the interactions were from commit hash 0c8b5bd4c0dd - 167ef6d2ac and the memory files are 094 - 104

+That was all just to get the AuthController working.
+The UserController submitted to the AI's will much easier.

 I'm too exhausted to compose this into a proper blog post so all you get are these disconnected thoughts.
 Have fun.